Some central limit theorems for random walks associated with hypergeometric functions of type BC: Limit theorems for growing parameters with outer normalization

-In this section we derive two CLTs for random walks when the time and the dimension parameter $p$ tend to infinity.
-The statements of both CLTs are similar, but the assumptions on the moments and the relation between the time and $p$ are different.
+In this section we derive two types of limit theorems for random walks when the time and the dimension parameter $p$ tend to infinity.
+The statements of both limit theorems are similar, but the assumptions on the moments and the relation between the time parameter $n$ and and dimension parameter $p$ are different.
 We first present a CLT where we assume some restriction on $(p_n)_{n\geq1}$: